Miami, Queensland: History

-Miami State High School opened on 1 January 1963.
+Burleigh State High School opened on 1 January 1963.
+It was subsequently renamed South Coast District State High School and then to Miami State High School.
 Because there was a visible rock face remaining from an earlier quarry, the school principal William Callinan covered it up with a set of huge yellow letters saying "HI MIAMI HIGH".
 It now says just "MIAMI HIGH".

-On Sunday December 22, 1963, Calvary Memorial Catholic Church was officially opened and dedicated by Archbishop James Duhig.
+On Sunday 22 December 1963, Calvary Memorial Catholic Church was officially opened and dedicated by Archbishop James Duhig.
 It commemorates those who served in the Korean War.

 Miami State School opened on 30 January 1979; it is now within the suburb boundaries of Mermaid Waters.

 In 1988, Australian musician John Farnham's music video for the top-10 song "Two Strong Hearts" was filmed outside the famous "Miami Ice" factory at 2015 Gold Coast Highway.